NikolaiSenko/Secret_Santa/README.md

 # Secret Santa
-Pet project where you may play in secret santa with your friends
+Pet project where you may play in secret santa with your friends.
+Based on Json server.